Kidnapping of Elizabeth Smart: Search and investigation

 On June 6, 2002, Ed and Lois went on television and pleaded for the kidnapper to return their daughter.

 A massive regional search effort, organized by the Laura Recovery Center, involved up to 2,000 volunteers each day, as well as dogs and planes.
-Various websites carried flyers that could be printed or circulated via internet.
+Various websites carried flyers that could be printed or circulated via the internet.
 After many days of intensive searching, the community-led search was ended and efforts were directed to other means of finding Elizabeth.

 Mary Katherine's observations were of little use, and there was little usable evidence found at the scene such as fingerprints or DNA.
 A search using bloodhounds was unsuccessful.
 Police questioned and interviewed hundreds of potential suspects including a 26-year-old who was cleared after being located in a West Virginia hospital.
 The investigation had the side effect of returning several at-large criminals to prison, but Elizabeth was not found.

 The Salt Lake City police considered Richard Ricci a person of interest early in the investigation.
 Ricci was a handyman with a history of drug abuse who had worked for the Smarts; he had been jailed on an unrelated parole violation prior.
 Ricci died of a brain hemorrhage in August 2002.

 To keep Elizabeth's name in the press, her family used a variety of strategies, including making a website about her abduction and providing home videos.